JoaquinLauM/JoaquinLauM/README.md

-Hey! most oof my projects are private, so if you´re here job recruting, look at my cv for a list of my top work!
+Hey! most of my projects are private, so if you´re here job recruting, look at my cv for a list of my top work!